Chapter One: Come Go With Me

 “This is Bruce Hayes, hoping yours is a very pleasant day, knowing it will be if you stay tuned to Color Channel 98, and remember, my good friends, time wounds all heals.
 Here’s another top forty hit to make sure your day is lit!”
 I really wanted to talk to Dom about the events of that morning, but I had learned to respect the closed door, so I contented myself with bopping along to LaVerne Baker snarling “Jim Dandy” as I scooped Chock Full O’ Nuts into the electric coffee pot and plugged it in.
 I knew the smell would eventually draw Dom out of his office.
 I made a note on my pad to stop by the Alpha Beta market to pick up more coffee and walnuts.
 Dom’s temper was better when the office was well stocked with both.

 I was in the middle of typing out the invoice for the recently closed Paulson case on the old Remington (Mr. Paulson had cheated on Mrs. Paulson with his secretary.
 Said secretary was only too happy to clear out of town with her bank account two hundred dollars heavier, thanks to a donation from Mrs. Paulson’s trust fund), when Dom finally emerged from the sanctum sanctorum.
 That’s Latin for “Keep out, bub”.
 Only the most important clients were brought into his private office.
-Unlike most men, Dom was neat; Mrs. Daly, the cleaning woman didn’t have to do much besides run the carpet sweeper and empty the wastepaper basket.
-He flung himself down into the upholstered mustard and green striped chair beside my desk and reached into the bowl, helping himself to a handful of walnuts as the DJ announced the next record.
+Unlike most men, Dom was neat; Mrs. Daly, the cleaning woman didn’t have to do much besides running the carpet sweeper and emptying the wastepaper basket.
+He flung himself down into the upholstered mustard and green striped chair beside my desk and reached into the bowl of walnuts, helping himself to a handful as the DJ announced the next record.

 “Here’s a new one from the latest teen on the scene.
 It’s Ricky Rollins with his hit, “You Love Him More.”
 A rollicking guitar riff was followed by an adenoidal whine: “At the drug store counter/You sip your pop/My love won’t stop/But there’s another boy/You love him more…” Dom snapped off the radio.
 I wasn’t too upset.
 Rock and Roll is my thing, but this record was no Heartbreak Hotel.
 I kept typing.